 Connecting refugees to health services

-What once was a trickle has turned into a flood, with the arrival of 1,400 refugees in Nova Scotia in 2016.
-As health care providers scrambled to prepare facilities, teams and protocols for assessing and serving refugees’ immediate health needs, researchers were looking ahead to how best to move families out of refugee-specific transitional services and into primary care services in their new communities.
+In 2016, 1,400 refugees arrived in Nova Scotia.
+As health care providers worked to prepare facilities, teams and protocols for assessing and serving refugees’ immediate health needs, researchers were looking ahead to how best to move families out of refugee-specific transitional services and into primary care services in their new communities.

-Dr. Tara Sampalli teamed up with Graeme Kohler, primary health care health services manager in NSHA’s Central Zone, to develop and test a transition process.
+Dr. Tara Sampalli teamed up with Graeme Kohler, primary health care health services manager in NSHA’s Central Zone (Halifax area and West Hants), to develop and test a transition process.
 They received a Translating Research Into Care (TRIC) grant to get started.

 Dr. Sampalli and Kohler and their colleagues are designing and testing a transition process, including readiness screening tools.
 “We’re the only ones in Canada doing this research,” Dr. Sampalli says.
 “We want to partner with other provinces to shape and evaluate the health services transition process for refugees and share our findings with other countries grappling with this issue.”